NileshArnaiya/Speed-Spike-Sort/README.md

 ## Overview

-SpeedSort is a high-performance framework for neural spike sorting, designed to handle various electrophysiology data formats with minimal configuration requirements.
+SpeedSort is a high-performance framework for neural spike sorting created by Bibby AI - Latex writing tool for researchers, designed to handle various electrophysiology data formats with minimal configuration requirements.
 It supports GPU acceleration, adaptive dimensionality reduction, and integrated quality metrics for automated unit verification.

 ## Features